Looking to visit the church?

 We follow a liturgy every week, which is a set order of the elements of the worship service – the hymns, Bible readings, prayers, sermon, etc. The liturgy we follow is from the Book of Common Prayer, which is the worship book of the Episcopal Church.
 (We’re quite traditional in this way.)

-At the 10:30am service, we use incense every week.
+At the 10:30am service, we sometimes have an opening procession of worship leaders and sometimes use incense.
 (We’re quite formal in this way.)

 We are a very musical congregation.
 The 10:30am service includes a lot of music.
 Music includes congregational hymns and parts of the liturgy accompanied by the organ or piano (and sometimes a cappella) and songs sung by the choir that range from classical to international.